-The top level controls allow you to configure the BC to run continuously or run once, set the frame time, add frames to the BC list, and start or stop the BC.
+The top level controls allow you to configure the BC to run continuously or run a specified number of frames, set the frame time, add frames to the BC list, and start or stop the BC.
 The frame time can be a real number rather than an integer - for example, you can set a frame time of 12.5 milliseconds to get an 80 Hz frame rate.
-If "run continuously" is selected the BC will run the list repeatedly until stopped.
-If "run once" is selected, the BC list will be sent once and the BC will stop.
+If "Run Continuously" is selected the BC will run the list repeatedly until stopped.
+If "Run" is selected, the BC list will send the number of frames specified by the text box and the BC will stop.
 The frame time is in units of milliseconds.
 When the BC is running the "Frame Count" will show the number of frames that have been executed.